drfurtado/ctbf/content/instructors/instructors.md

 # Interns (KIN494)

-You will need to complete three (4) forms to enroll in the CTBF KIN 494 Internship.
+You will need to complete four (4) forms to enroll in the CTBF KIN 494 Internship.

 1. [Internship Application Form](#form1)
 2. [Waiver of Liability and Hold Harmless Agreement](#form2)